sebthom/tm4e/README.md

   - [Phaser Editor 2D](https://github.com/PhaserEditor2D/PhaserEditor) - an IDE for the creation of HTML5 games.

-## 📚 End users

-If you are using an Eclipse IDE or other tool that ships TM4E-powered editors, you usually do not install TM4E directly.

-- For day-to-day usage, configuration, and troubleshooting of TM4E-powered editors, see the [User Guide](docs/user-guide.md).
-- For usage questions and general help, use [GitHub discussions](https://github.com/eclipse-tm4e/tm4e/discussions).
-- To report problems with TM4E-powered editors, file issues in [GitHub issues](https://github.com/eclipse-tm4e/tm4e/issues) and include details about your IDE, TM4E version, and steps to reproduce.

 ## 🧩 Architecture and modules

 TM4E is split into three main bundles plus an optional language pack feature: